suntong/cascadia/README.md

 ## Examples

+All the three `-i -o -c` options are required.
+By default it reads from `stdin` and output to `stdout`:

 ```sh
 $ echo '<input type="radio" name="Sex" value="F" />' | tee /tmp/cascadia.xml | cascadia -i -o -c 'input[name=Sex][value=M]'
 0 elements for 'input[name=Sex][value=M]':
 ```

-Either the input or the output can be followed with a file:
+Either the input or the output can be followed by a file name:

 ```sh